-Примітка: The sample data used in this module is part of the training manual data set and can be downloaded here.
-Download the zip file and extract the forestry\ folder into your exercise_data\ folder.
+Примітка: The sample data used in this module can be downloaded here (125 Mb).
+Download the zip file and extract the forestry\ folder into your exercise\data\ folder.

 The forestry related sample data (forestry map, forest data), has been provided by the EVO-HAMK forestry school.
 The datasets have been modified to adapt to the lessons needs.